What Does It Mean to Self-Insure?

 You may also consider self-insuring for life insurance.
 However, you should only take this route when you are completely debt-free and have enough money saved or invested that the insurance policy would not make a difference in whether or not your family would be taken care of.

 Until you reach that point, you should purchase a life insurance policy of about three to four times your annual income.
 Although, you may add a little bit more if you are heavily in debt.
-You may consider carrying life insurance even after you have reached this point if you want to pass on something to your children after you have passed away.
+You may consider carrying life insurance even after you have reached this point if you want to pass on something to your children after you pass away.

-Insurance is designed to help protect your assets and your wealth.
+Insurance is designed to help protect your assets and wealth.
 It helps to limit the financial impact of certain disasters or tragedies you may face.
 Although it can be frustrating to give money to the insurance companies every month, it is worth the peace of mind of knowing that the companies will be there when you need them.

 Updated by Rachel Morgan Cautero.